 London's green spaces under threat

-We are hopefully emerging from a pandemic which focussed our minds on the importance of green space in cities.
-So you may be surprised to hear that much green space in London remains under threat of being built over.
+We are emerging from a pandemic which focussed our minds on the importance of green space in cities.
+So it may be a surprise to learn that many green spaces in London are under threat of being built on.

 Despite a flurry of reports on the vital importance of green spaces and the need to improve access to them, we are working with local campaigners to save many important green spaces in London including an eye-watering set of proposals from Hounslow borough to build on protected Green Belt the size of 200 football pitches.